Updated April 4, 2024, at 11:08 AM

 This process should include:

-I’m confident that when an advisor goes to the appropriate lengths to determine which IMOs are the best; which are legitimate financial institutions—they’ll find that FIG is at the top of the list.
+I’m confident that when an advisor goes to the appropriate lengths to determine which IMOs are the best; which are legitimate financial institutions—they’ll find we’re at the top of the list.

 Financial Independence Group, Inc. is an insurance marketing organization and does not serve in a broker-dealer or investment advisory capacity.